 2011

 Nabanga Pikinini funded Aneil Naro and her aunt to fly from their island of Vao (off NE Malakula) to Luganville, Santo.
 Aneil was born blind.
-Aneil was 3 when she underwent a successful operation to remove the cateracts from both eyes.
+At the age of 3 Aneil underwent a successful operation to remove the cateracts from both eyes.
 The Fred Hollows Foundation funded the operation.
 Dr Jonathan, the head of Vanuatu's eye clinic, preformed the successful operation.
-When Dr Jonathan went to visit Aneil where she was staying in Luganville, he found Aneil running around playing with the other children - something she had never been able to do before!

 2015

-Cyclone Pam devastates parts of Vanuatu Nabanga Pikinini donates 100,000 vatu to cyclone Pam relief
+Cyclone Pam devastated parts of Vanuatu, Nabanga Pikinini donated 100,000 vatu to the cyclone Pam relief.

 2015